pranabekka/pranabekka.github.io/content/pubnotes.md

 It can be used to author and share stories.

 Here's how it works:
-At a very basic level, notes have some text and a unique ID/URL.
+at a very basic level, notes have some text and a unique ID/URL.
 You might even remove the URL and IDs in order to make notes harder to target.
 The example below includes
 a simple title, tagline and call to action for a made-up site.

+> It's sort of like a paper note or letter:
+> in its simplest form
+> you just write "Left food in microwave" on a sticky note
+> and put it on the fridge,
+> or you could take it a bit further
+> by writing your name at the end,
+> or even other details like a deadline.

 ![image of anonymous notes](/pubnotes-anonymous.png)